Does Soap Kill Mold? Other Household Alternatives

 Mold is a type of fungi, and fungi are an integral part of our planet’s ecosystem.
 With over 5.1 million species and counting, there are both medicinal powerhouses and dangerous enemies in this incredible kingdom.

 Don’t worry!
-You don’t need to go racing out to the store to obliterate the mold residue.
+You don’t need to race out to the store to eliminate mold residue.
 There are several household products that are highly effective at killing fungus, and there’s a good chance you already have them in your pantry.

 Mask up, open your cabinet, and arm yourself with these powerful household solutions.
-Remember to wear gloves and shield your eyes whenever you interact with mold, as it can be hazardous to your health if ingested.
+Remember to wear gloves and shield your eyes when interacting with mold, as it can be hazardous to your health if ingested.

 First up, and top of the list for a good reason, is white vinegar.
 We recommend a 1:1 solution of vinegar and water mixed up in a small bucket or spray bottle for easy application.

-For good measure, liberally coat with one final layer of your solution and allow it to dry fully.
-Vinegar has the power to prevent future mold growth, so the occasional spray in a high-risk area, like crevices in your shower, is a great proactive practice.
+For good measure, liberally coat with one final layer of your solution and allow it to dry thoroughly.
+Vinegar has the power to prevent future mold growth, so the occasional spray in a high-risk area, like crevices in your shower, is a tremendously proactive practice.

 Bleach is another highly effective fungus-fighting powerhouse.
 Because bleach is so potent, you’ll need to dilute it with water.